AdobeXD/plugin-samples/selection.md

 <a name="selection+items"></a>

 ### selection.items : <code>!Array&lt;\![SceneNode](scenegraph.md#SceneNode)&gt;</code>
 Array representing the current selection.
 Empty array if nothing is selected (never null).
-Never includes locked nodes.As a convenience, the setter also accepts a single node or null as valid input.
-However, the getter always returns an array.If the user selects nodes one-by-one, by Shift-clicking, this array lists the nodes in the order they were added to the selection.
+Never includes locked nodes.

+As a convenience, the setter also accepts a single node or null as valid input.
+However, the getter always returns an array.

+If the user selects nodes one-by-one, by Shift-clicking, this array lists the nodes in the order they were added to the selection.

 **Kind**: instance property of [<code>selection</code>](#selection)
 **Example**